k2view-academy/K2View-Academy/articles/19_Broadway/28_actor_editor.md

 If an inherited Actor needs to be modified, open the Broadway flow with this Actor, edit it and save the updated Actor via the **Export Actor** menu with the **Override Current** option.

-To simplify the Actor modification process and enhance it with additional editing options, Broadway uses an **Actor Editor** which enables creating new Actors and editing inherited ones.
+To simplify the Actor modification process and enhance it with additional editing options, Broadway provides an **Actor Editor** which enables creating new Actors and editing inherited ones.

 The Actor Editor can be accessed by opening the ***.actor** file from the Project tree.
 It is displayed as a dummy flow with one Actor that can be setup / modified using the extended Actor's [Properties window](03_broadway_actor_window.md).